jrester/tesla_powerwall/README.md

 ### API versioning

-The powerwall API versioning sadly is inconsitent across different versions.
+The powerwall API is inconsitent across different versions.
 This is way some versions may return different responses.
 If no version is specified the **newest known** version is assumed.

 If you are sure which version your powerwall has you can pin the Powerwall object to a version: